 It is typical for our partners in Peru that they cultivate coffee on small fincas (1-3 hectares), live in subsistence as much as possible and that they know and protect their habitat, the mountain rainforest.

-We have been working with our partners Zanya Coffee and K’Ho Coffee in Lang Biang since 2019.
-They are pioneers in the world’s second largest coffee-producing country by growing and marketing high-quality Arabica coffees.
+We have been working with our partners Zanya Coffee in Lang Biang an Mr. Toi in Bao Loc since 2020.
+Marian and Lim from Zanya are pioneers in the world’s second largest coffee-producing country by growing and marketing high-quality Arabica coffees.
 With their exotic microlots, they make the rare enjoyment of Vietnamese specialty coffees possible.
 In Bao Loc we work with our partners from Future Coffee Farm, who produce Fine Robustas in sophisticated processes.

-The two women of the couples behind K’Ho Coffee and Zanya Coffee belong to the K’Ho people, an ethnic minority with its own language and culture in Vietnam.
+The family producing Zanya Coffee belong to the K’Ho people, an ethnic minority with its own language and culture in Vietnam.
 The ancestors of the K’Ho once lived from hunting, rice cultivation and traditional textile production.
 Today, most K’Ho practice agriculture and maintain a close relationship with nature.
 In their family communities they are able to produce top-quality coffee based on a division of labour.

 All prices are net prices ex works (EXW)